W0lfySec/HTB-Writeups/Starting_Point/Archetype/Archetype.md

 		  1

-// Now we will want to enable to display all the avalible options configured at instance level in SQL. the command will allow any user to have access to sp_configure command and will expose advanced configurtatiom parameters to an untrusted user.
+// Now we want to enable to display all the avalible options configured at instance level in SQL. the command will allow any user to have access to sp_configure command and will expose advanced configurtatiom parameters to an untrusted user.

 	SQL> EXEC sp_configure 'Show Advanced Options', 1;